theecanmole/New-Zealand-gross-greenhouse-gas-emissions-per-capita-comparisons/Readme.md

 ### Description

-This repository features the code to obtain data and to create a chart of New Zealand gross greenhouse gas emissions per capita and country and region comparisons 1990 to 2021.
+This repository features the code to obtain data and to create a chart of New Zealand gross greenhouse gas emissions per capita and selected country and regional comparisons 1990 to 2021.

+The data is from [Our World in Data](https://ourworldindata.org/grapher/per-capita-ghg-emissions?tab=chart&time=1990..2021&country=CHN~IND~OWID_WRL~NZL~GBR~OWID_EU27~OWID_AFR).

 New Zealand and country comparisons chart 1990 to 2021